hpi-swa-teaching/Scamper/README.md

 ###Third Party Credits

-Please note that the icons used in this package are proerpty of [Gregor Cresnar](http://www.flaticon.com/authors/gregor-cresnar).
+Please note that the icons used in this package are property of [Gregor Cresnar](http://www.flaticon.com/authors/gregor-cresnar).